Sarahxys/Evans_lab_protocols/Linux_basic/Info_Basic.md

 If you want to clean the screen, do `clear`

+# Top
+If you want to check the status of the job, do `top`.

+To get off the top, do `q`.

+To see the full command running on top, do `top` then `c`.

+If you just want to look at your top, do `top -u martin`.

 # Installing trinity
 To download the trinity package we typed `Tr`.
 This link would have to be updated when an new version becomes available.